 (F0.3) Select the currency used for all financial information disclosed throughout your response.

 USD

-(F0.4) Select the forest risk commodity(ies) that you are, or are not, disclosing on.
-For each forest risk commodity selected, identify the stages of the supply chain which best represents your organization's area of operation.
+(F0.4) Select the forest risk commodity(ies) that you are, or are not, disclosing on (including any that are sources for your processed ingredients or manufactured goods); and for each select the stages of the supply chain that best represents your organization's area of operation.